How To: Apple's Massive Control Center Update Gives You 11 New Must-Try Features on iPhone and iPad

 • Clock: Alarm, Stopwatch, Timer

-• Connectivity: Airplane Mode, Bluetooth, Cellular Data, Connectivity, Personal Hotspot
+• Connectivity: Airplane Mode, Bluetooth, Cellular Data, Connectivity (the all-in-one panel), Personal Hotspot

 • Display & Brightness: Brightness, Dark Mode, Orientation Lock, Screen Mirroring, Screen Recording, Text Size